Building a chat app with Actyx Pond

 - How are messages sorted after I reconnect a device?

-We hope that you are now starting to experience the power of edge native applications and the Actyx Platform.
+We hope that you are now starting to experience the power of local-first applications and the Actyx Platform.
 If you are keen to dive a bit deeper, check out the following further resources.

 Download the code